BendingSpoons/katana-swift/README.md

 }
 ```

 the app state  can only be modified by an `Action`.
-An action defines, in its `updatedState()` method, the new app state based on the current app state and the action itself.
+An action represents an event that leads to a change in the state of the app.
+You define the behaviour of the action implementing the `updatedState()` method that will return the new app state based on the current app state and the action itself.

 ```swift
 struct IncrementCounter: Action {